 What are they?

 Residential proxy servers are those that mask your identity by using genuine IP addresses provided by Internet Service Providers (ISPs).
 That’s because Internet users can lease their IP addresses to companies that provide proxy services.
-Their IP addresses can then be used as proxies by the service provider’s clients.
+The service provider’s clients can them use their IP addresses as proxies.

 Datacenter proxy servers, on the other hand, have their IP addresses assigned by datacenters.
 The IP addresses are hosted on the servers of cloud and web hosting companies.